**Alt Text:** Aerial view of the lower Manhattan skyline in New York City, surrounded by water and featuring numerous skyscrapers.

 3. An Ongoing Mystery

-Despite advancement in technology and archaeology, the Sphinx retains its rare research findings, reminding us that some mysteries are meant to endure.
+Despite advancements in technology and archaeology, the Sphinx retains its secrets, reminding us that some mysteries are meant to endure.

 The Great Sphinx of Giza continues to defy time, weather, and human curiosity.
-Its ability to “stay stoned,” hold its pose, and keep its rare research findings has made it a guide of intrigue and wonder.
-Whether viewed as a outstanding case of ancient art, a monument to divine power, or an lasting puzzle, the Sphinx remains a proof to human ingenuity and the mysteries of history.
+Its ability to “stay stoned,” hold its pose, and keep its secrets has made it a guide of intrigue and wonder.
+Whether viewed as a masterpiece of ancient art, a monument to divine power, or an enduring puzzle, the Sphinx remains a testament to human ingenuity and the mysteries of history.

 FAQs